 For our respiratory-challenged horses, November can bring on the symptoms of compromised winter respiratory issues with the change in air temperature and stable allergens.
+Consider including a mycotoxin binder (binds to fungal moulds in damp areas) into the feedbowl.
 Equally, the cold and damp weather can cause stiff joints to become more pronounced.

 Some horses may also have trouble adjusting back to a hay diet, which means they might be at higher risk of impaction colic.
 Focus on hydration with added sodium to the diet to encourage drinking.

 The cold and darkness of winter forces us to slow down, replenish our energy and conserve our strength.
 Winter detoxification is all about improving the function of the kidneys and bladder, for which sodium in the equine diet is important.

 December – The UK weather in December tends to be more wet than freezing, and on top of the wet November weather, mud fever stays prevalent for those horses prone to it.